edtechjeff/edtechjeff/HowTo/Intune/WindowsDefenderApplicationControl/WDAC.md

 First thing you need to do is create an Managed Installer Policy.
 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/image10.png)

 This policy there is no configuration, click on Add and go through the prompts.
-Let if finish and when you are done it should be ready.Click on App Control for Business tab
+Let if finish and when you are done it should be ready.
+Click on App Control for Business tab
 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/image11.png)

 Click on Create Policy, give it a name and click next